brionmario/brionmario.com/apps/website/pages/blog/how-to-fix-support-for-the-experimental-syntax-operator-isn-t-currently-enabled/index.md

 ---
 slug: "/posts/how-to-fix-support-for-the-experimental-syntax-operator-isn-t-currently-enabled/"
 date: "2022-08-06"
-title: "How to fix “Support for the experimental syntax ‘<OPERATOR>’ isn’t currently enabled”"
+title: "How to fix “Support for the experimental syntax <OPERATOR> isn’t currently enabled”"
 description: "I recently played around with the @primer/doctocat-template Gatbsy theme and encountered the following stack trace while building the repository.
 It was originating from the…"
 authors:
   - id: "ca410be341b9"